JorSanders/Flashcards/README.md

 ## Set the env variables

-If you want pre-configurations for Joomla! or Laravel switch to their respective branch
+If you want pre-configurations for Joomla! or Laravel switch to their respective branch.

 You open up the .env file in the project root.
 You will see some environment variables just change these to your desired values.
 These are the default values as how I set them up.

 Please change the IP address to something unused.
 I recommend setting it to a [private network IP](https://en.wikipedia.org/wiki/IPv4#Private_networks).
 Careful not to set it to the IP address of your router :)

 Also set the Project name.